Liga Premier de México: Liga Premier (2017–present)

 Promotion and relegation would be formalized between the leagues.
-Serie A would promote one club to Liga de Expansión MX.
-Additionally, one Serie B club could promote to Serie A and one club would be relegated from Serie A each year.
-Finally, and four clubs would be promoted from Liga TDP provided they meet the Serie requirements of Article 57.
+Primera Premier would promote one club to Liga de Expansión MX.
+Additionally, one Serie A club could promote to Primera Premier and one club would be promoted from Premier B to Premier A each year.
+Four clubs would be promoted from Liga TDP provided they meet the Serie requirements of Article 57.